sit/wrskills/src/content/problems/basic-freeze.md

 What is the optimal way to handle the minion wave in this situation?

 ## Options
-A) Push the wave quickly to the enemy tower
+1. Push the wave quickly to the enemy tower
-B) Last hit only to maintain the wave position
+2. Last hit only to maintain the wave position
-C) Thin out the enemy wave to set up a freeze near your tower
+3. Thin out the enemy wave to set up a freeze near your tower
-D) Recall immediately to buy items
+4. Recall immediately to buy items

 ## Correct Answer
-C) Thin out the enemy wave to set up a freeze near your tower
+C. Thin out the enemy wave to set up a freeze near your tower

 ## Explanation
 Setting up a freeze near your tower is optimal because: